BUGS-NYU/nyu-syllabi/README.md

 GOOGLE_SHEETS_SPREADSHEET_ID""
 ```

 While the DB sheet used for the site is kept private, a public copy without user information can be found [here](https://docs.google.com/spreadsheets/d/1Im-Kggw4PshixN0X59UXEuug8W83srsuWZGCYn3F-ak/edit?usp=sharing).
-Feel free to use this sheet for development - an API key and client emial will still need to be set up.
+Feel free to use this sheet for development - an API key and client email will still need to be set up.